 # Physical Damage

-- that alters the state of the thing OR
+- alters the state of the thing OR

-- that withholds the thing from actions by the owner OR
+- withholds the thing from actions by the owner OR

-- that constitutes a transferral of property away from the owner
+- constitutes a transferral of property away from the owner

 Littering is an offense against Mother Nature, i.e., the ensemble of plants and animals in that area.
 Because mother Nature is non-human, it will be represented by a lawyer and the penalty will go to a charity, see resolutions.

 Obstruction raises the question of whether livestock may be kept, because keeping the animals means locking them up.
 Admittedly, it is disputable whether mankind shall keep livestock at all, given that one could in principle live without animal products.
-For pragmatic reasons, however, this essay allows keeping and eating livestock (see Food Killing).
-The essay limits itself to asking farmers to keep their livestock in a reasonable environment and asking customers to buy products that have been produced without harming animals.
-The idea is that if the livestock is kept in a nearly natural environment, the damage to them should be minimal.
-Furthermore, the damage should be weighted against the use for mankind.
+However, at this point of time, it is unrealistic to require mankind to give up animal products.
+Therefore, this essay allows keeping and eating livestock (see Food Killing).
+We ask only that farmers keep their livestock in a reasonable environment, and that customers buy products that have been produced without harming animals.

 The German Criminal Law does not punish killings of animals unless it provokes public anger.
 Apart from the fact that it is a pity that killing animals usually does not provoke public anger, the killing itself should be punished regardless of the public reaction.
 Due to the distinction of humans and animals, special laws in the criminal law are needed to protect endangered species.

 The main reason against abortion is the protection of unborn life.
 The definition of “life”, however, is disputable: An egg is not a chicken.
 This holds even if the egg is fertilized — as are, indeed, a large number of the eggs that we eat.
 Yet, we do not consider these eggs chicken.
 Similarly, a human ovum, even if fertilized, is not a human.